aurollan/Workshop/tooling/readme.md

 the review steps while a tool could have warn and prevent it before any review.

 #### How to configure it ?
-You just have to create a small `.clang-tidy` file at the root of your project.
-In this file you will put the you own configuration. `clang-tidy` will read it and lint the file accordingly.
+Create a small `.clang-tidy` file at the root of the project.
+Put the configuration In this file. `clang-tidy` will read it and lint the code accordingly.

 An easy way to create a clang-tidy configuration: